Sangiovese 34%, Merlot 33%, Cabernet Sauvignon 33%

-Lime and clay with a considerable presence of gravel size stones
+Silty clay soil, rich in limestone with a high presence of stones

 Vine age: Plantings completed in spring 2000

-Spicy notes of French oak rise above distinct aromas of cherry and berry.
-The palate has a backbone of Sangiovese, a roundness of Merlot and enhanced body from the oak.
-The fruit purity and varietal signatures are testament to the meticulous care given to the young vines.
+Spicy notes of oak rise above distinct aromas of cherry and berry.
+The palate has a backbone of Sangiovese, a roundness of Merlot and enhanced body from the Cabernet Sauvignon.
+The fruit purity and varietal signatures are testament to the meticulous care given to the vines.
 Note: Some sediment may occur in the bottom of the bottle as the wine is not filtered